Translate this page

 Head of Marketing & Communication, ECS Group

-Audrey Serdjebi began her studies at Communication and Events school, followed by a Political Science Master's degree from the Sorbonne (France) and another Master's in Gender Studies from Paris 8 University.
+Audrey Serdjebi began her studies in a Communication and Events College, followed by a Political Science Master's degree from the Sorbonne (France) and another Master's in Genre Studies from the Paris 8 University.

-Audrey worked in communications and politics in several positions outside of the air cargo industry (the most recent being Communications Director for a somewhat subversive women’s rights NGO) before joining ECS Group in 2011 as Head of Marketing & Communication.
-She strives to bring further added value and originality to all the Marketing and Communication projects she leads.
+Audrey worded in the field of Communication and Politics at several positions, (the more recent was Communication Director for a somewhat subversive NGO dealing in questions of women's rights), outside of the air cargo industry before joining ECS Group in 2011 as Head of Marketing & Communication.
+She strives to bring some more added value and original feature to all the Marketing and Communication projects she leads.

 Director & part-owner, Azura International